UntrustedTech/Monero-with-pi-Zero-w-2/README.md

 I am also currently working on finding a method to do it on a regular pi zero w and ofc all of this is for learning perposes!

+TAKING A BREAK FROM THIS PROJECT I JUST MOVED LEAVE ME ALONE